StarpTech/bootme/packages/bootme-json-runner/README.md

 ## Usage

-- The runner try to load a NPM module in form `bootme-<task>`.
+- The runner is trying to load a NPM module in form `bootme-<task>`.
-- Any value inside the task key `config` property is used for the task configuration and is validated.
+- You can define any Task hook like `onInit`, `onRollback`, `onBefore`, `onAfter`.
-- You can define hooks `onInit`, `onRollback`, `onBefore`, `onAfter`.
+- The `info` property is used to describe the task and is used only for debugging purpose.
-- The `info` property is used to describe the task and is used for debugging purpose.
+- You can pass a Task instance or declare your task with Javascript.